Location: Vienna, Austria

 a thigh gap and world domination happiness, things my therapist told me, things my dermatologist told me, things I’ve failed at miserably (not to brag but I don’t need alcohol to make really bad decisions), things I did that turned out pretty, pretty, pretty good (-ish), that time in Los Angeles when our US immigration lawyer showed up to a meeting in pajamas with an IV attached to his right arm (#truestory), that time in Amsterdam when I fainted in the middle of a job interview at an investment bank (I didn’t get the job), things I said when I was a 20-something year old personal assistant (“Consider it done”) and what I actually wanted to say (“Ask me to clean up your mess again, and I will shit on everything you love”), my run-ins with my inner child (her name is Olivia.
 She likes things dramatic, heroic, and bold), and my daily attempts to just be myself and not make it too weird.

 Why only start now when I already came up with writing down and sharing my thoughts, observations, and experiences, weeks ago?
-One word: Otis.
-Whereas Olivia is my inner child, Otis is my inner ostrich.
+One word: self-doubt.
+Otis is my inner ostrich.
 He’s anxious about everything yet he loves himself to the point of self-absorption.
 The moment I said, “Personal narrative,” he put his head in the sand and handed me his list with nine reasons why I should not write about myself.

 Nine Reasons Why You Should Not Write About Yourself.
 By Otis.